huggingface/blog/embedding-quantization.md

 ### Quantization Experiments

-We conducted our experiments on the retrieval subset of the MTEB [^11] containing 15 benchmarks.
+We conducted our experiments on the retrieval subset of the [MTEB](https://huggingface.co/spaces/mteb/leaderboard) containing 15 benchmarks.
 First, we retrieved the top k (k=100) search results with a `rescore_multiplier` of 4.
 Therefore, we retrieved 400 results in total and performed the rescoring on these top 400.
 For the `int8` performance, we directly used the dot-product without any rescoring.

 <!-- Maybe change this?
 We first retrieve top 100 but then we retrieve 400? -->